taunsquared/graphic-novel-thesis/2018-05-03-script-draft.md

 ## Chapter 4: THE CUTTLE SHUTTLE

 **Min is one of many of cadets who share an appreciation (some might say obsession) with cephalopods.
-Last year the OCEAN SCIENCE CREW did an intensive observation study of freely-swimming cuttlefish in an environment where they can hunt "robotic prey" (Cuttle Shuttle), and they now want to analyze the video and figure out how to apply the movement stabilization that cuttlefish achieve during tentacle shots to human space swimming techniques and space module connection protocols.
-The first challenge that must be solved is to define the tentacle shot pattern in a way that a computer can understand.
-The next challenge is to teach a computer to reliably track an animal that is evolved to actively camouflage against predators that rely on visual tracking.
-Once the automated tracking allows the crew to have standardized video clips of every tentacle shot recorded in the video dataset, the next challenge is to decide how to visualize, find, and interpret patterns found within these video clips.
-The final challenge would be to then translate the movement patterns from cuttlefish in water to human or mechanical bodies in outer space.
-These will be the goals of OCEAN SCIENCE CREW this year.**
+Last year the OCEAN SCIENCE CREW did an intensive observation study of freely-swimming cuttlefish in an environment where they can hunt "robotic prey" (Cuttle Shuttle), and they now want to analyze the video and figure out how to apply the movement stabilization that cuttlefish achieve during tentacle shots to human space swimming techniques and space module connection protocols.**

-**The OCEAN SCIENCE CREW consists of Min; her crew co-captain ZALO, from the INFRADESTRUCTORS crew, who helped build the environment and observation rig, in addition to helping program the robotic prey used to entice the cuttlefish into behaving; JOERRY, also of CIRQUE DU COSMIQUE, who knows how to raise cuttlefish in capitivity and is considered the local animal husbandry expert; TEHBAN, from the CYBERPHILIA crew, to do the automated tracking and video dataset digestion; CEDDIT, also from the INFRADESTRUCTORS crew, to translate the cuttlefish movements to the human body in order to present a report on the cuttlefish research's applicability to improving space swimming techniques (HIVE TRACKER).
+**The OCEAN SCIENCE CREW consists of Min; her crew co-captain ZALO, from the INFRADESTRUCTORS crew, who helped build the environment and observation rig, in addition to helping program the robotic prey used to entice the cuttlefish into behaving; JOERRY, also of CIRQUE DU COSMIQUE, who knows how to raise cuttlefish in capitivity and is considered the local animal husbandry expert; TEHBAN, from the CYBERPHILIA crew, who works on the automated tracking and video dataset digestion; CEDDIT, also from the INFRADESTRUCTORS crew, who builds "movement translators" which map the cuttlefish movements to the human body in order to present a report on the cuttlefish research's applicability to improving space swimming techniques (HIVE TRACKER).
 RHEE of the MENDELEEVERS, another first-year cadet, also joins the OCEAN SCIENCE CREW.
 ADI, an ISS Corps professor on the teaching staff for "Health and Well-Being in Space", is their faculty mentor.**

 **Asoca becomes interested in the Cuttle Shuttle project for its applications to space modules and space architecture, and joins the OCEAN SCIENCE CREW.
 As Asoca and Min work together, they have many conversations expressing their philosophies about teaching and society, and realise that they share some fundamental values, even though they have different plans of action deriving from those values.
 They realise that they both believe in the power of education and the necessity of subversion and critical thought in a society, but Asoca believes that a wise leader can best nurture these two cultural tools, and Min believes that individuals must maintain constant vigilance against leaders using these two cultural tools.**

 ## Chapter 5: WHAT IS CLASS?